dbarua1020/PRODIGY_WD/README.md

 # PRODIGY_WD

+<h1> Prodigy Infotech Online Internship </h1>
 The Prodigy Infotech Online Internship, held from 1st September to 30th September, offered a comprehensive learning experience in web development.
-Over the one-month period, I worked on improving my expertise in HTML, CSS, and JavaScript.
-The fully online nature of the internship provided flexibility, allowing me to complete tasks at my own pace while developing my skills.
+Throughout this one-month program, I enhanced my skills in HTML, CSS, and JavaScript by working on a variety of tasks and projects.
+The fully online format provided the flexibility to complete the assignments at my own pace, fostering an environment that allowed for both learning and application of web development principles.

-<br><br>
-INTERSHIP DURATION: 1 MONTH [1 Sept - 30 Sept] <br>
-MODE: ONLINE <br>
-LANGUAGES : HTML,CSS,JAVASCRIPT <br>
+Internship Details:
+Internship Duration: 1 Month [1st September - 30th September]
+Mode: Online
+Technologies & Languages: HTML, CSS, JavaScript
+Projects:
+All the projects completed during this internship are included within this folder, showcasing the work I have done during the one-month period.
+Each project highlights my progression and hands-on experience with frontend development technologies.